 University Health Network is a health care and medical research organization in

 Toronto, Ontario, Canada.
 The scope of research and complexity of cases at UHN has made us a national and international

 Being touched by illness affects us in different ways.
 Many people want to give back to the community

 and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 The Newsroom is the source for media looking for information about UHN or trying to connect with one

 of our experts for an interview.
 It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

 The Princess Margaret Hospital was founded as the Ontario Cancer Institute in 1952 by the Ontario government.
 Originally located at 500 Sherbourne Street in Toronto, the hospital was officially opened in 1958 by Her Royal Highness the Princess Margaret and was re-named Princess Margaret Hospital to mark the occasion.

-In 1996, the hospital officially re-opened at its current location on University Avenue, the heart of Canada's innovation hub and the greatest concentration of teaching and research hospitals in the country.
-Her Royal Highness the Princess Margaret was there once again to officially re-open the now 130 bed cancer hospital.
+In 1995, the hospital moved to its current location on University Avenue, the heart of Canada's innovation hub and the greatest concentration of teaching and research hospitals in the country.
+A year later, in 1996, Her Royal Highness the Princess Margaret visited once again to officially re-open the now 130 bed cancer hospital.